-Vicodin is typically prescribed for severe or chronic pain management.
+Vicodin is typically prescribed for severe pain that cannot be controlled without a narcotic.
 Considering Vicodin is one of the most addictive painkillers, the risk of an addiction developing is high.
 Hydrocodone, the main ingredient in Vicodin, was first discovered in the 1920s.
-Since hydrocodone has been circulating for nearly a century, people have learned that mixing it with other drugs, such as acetaminophen, can increase the strength and the effects of the drug.
+Since hydrocodone has been circulating for the past century, people have learned that mixing it with other drugs, such as acetaminophen, can increase its strength and effects.

 - Idiot Pills